Home Belgium @ UN The UN at a glance

-In September 2000, building upon a decade of major United Nations conferences and summits, world leaders came together at the United Nations Headquarters in New York to adopt the United Nations Millennium Declaration, committing their nations to a global partnership to reduce extreme poverty and setting out a series of 8 quantified targets with a deadline of 2015 - that have become known as the Millennium Development Goals (MDGs).
+In September 2000, building upon a decade of major United Nations conferences and summits, world leaders came together at the UN Headquarters in New York to adopt the United Nations Millennium Declaration, committing their nations to a global partnership to reduce extreme poverty and setting out a series of 8 quantified targets with a deadline of 2015 - that have become known as the Millennium Development Goals (MDGs).
 These targets provided an important framework for development.
-Yet for all the significant achievements which have been made on some of the MDG targets worldwide such as income poverty, access to improved sources of water, primary school enrollment, the fight against HIV/AIDS and child mortality, progress has been uneven, leaving significant gaps across regions and countries.
+Yet for all the significant achievements which have been made on some of the MDG targets worldwide such as income poverty, access to improved sources of water, primary school enrolment, the fight against HIV/AIDS and child mortality, progress was uneven, leaving significant gaps across regions and countries.

-At the Rio+20 Summit Conference in 2012, Member States agreed to launch a process to develop a set of Sustainable Development Goals, which seek to build on the Millennium Development Goals and complete what these did not achieve.
-After three years of planning, ahead of the post 2015 development Summit of September 2015, the 193 Member States of the United Nations reached consensus on a new agenda for development which contains 17 Sustainable Development Goals (SDGs) and 169 targets.
-The approved outcome document was entitled, ‘Transforming our World: The 2030 Agenda for Sustainable Development’.
+At the Rio+20 Summit Conference in 2012, Member States agreed to launch a process to develop a set of Sustainable Development Goals, that seek to build on the Millennium Development Goals and complete what these did not achieve.
+After three years of planning, at the Sustainable Development Summit of September 2015, the 193 Member States of the United Nations reached consensus on a new agenda for development which contains 17 Sustainable Development Goals (SDGs) and 169 targets.
+The approved outcome document was entitled “Transforming our World: The 2030 Agenda for Sustainable Development”.
 The Sustainable Development Goals aim to eradicate hunger and extreme poverty, reduce inequality within and between states, achieve gender equality, improve water management and energy, and take urgent action to combat climate change.
-They seek to realize the human rights of all and to achieve gender equality and the empowerment of women and girls.
-They are integrated and indivisible and balance the three dimensions of sustainable development: the economic, social and environmental.
+They also seek to support universal human rights and to achieve the empowerment of women and girls.
+They are integrated and indivisible and aim to balance the three dimensions of sustainable development: the economic, social and environmental.

-It is important to stress that not only governments but also stakeholders from civil society and the private sector have been actively involved in this process.
-The UN Secretariat, the fund and programs and agencies of the UN System such as UNDP and UNEP also play a large role in implementing and advancing the sustainable development goals.
+It is important to stress that not only governments but also stakeholders from civil society and the private sector are actively involved in this process.
+The importance of partnership was underlined in the adoption of the SDGs, as all stakeholders, public and private, are to play a role in the implementation of the 169 targets.

 2.3.
 Human rights

-The adoption of the Universal Declaration of Human Rights in 1948 marked the beginning of a strong commitment of the UN in the promotion of human rights.
-Since then, many comprehensive agreements on political, civil, economic, social and cultural rights have been reached, both in general and specific areas.
-The Office of the High Commissioner for Human Rights (OHCHR) seeks to offer expertise and support to the different human rights mechanisms in the UN System, such as the treaty bodies which are made up of independent experts mandated to monitor the implementation by States Parties of the core international human rights treaties.
-There are 10 human rights treaty bodies that monitor implementation of the core international Human rights treaties:
+The adoption of the Universal Declaration of Human Rights in 1948 marked the beginning of a strong commitment of the UN to the promotion of human rights.
+Since then, many comprehensive agreements on political, civil, economic, social and cultural rights have been reached.
+The Office of the High Commissioner for Human Rights (OHCHR) seeks to offer expertise and support to the different human rights mechanisms in the UN System, such as the treaty bodies which are made up of independent experts mandated to monitor the implementation by States parties of international human rights treaties.
+There are ten human rights treaty bodies that monitor the implementation of the core international human rights treaties: